 Yes there’s a right way and a wrong way to meet people.

-Second, social media.
+Second, make the most of social media.

 You and I have unlimited opportunities to testify of His love to millions of people without ever leaving our homes or offices.
 The power of modern technology has brought the fulfillment of 1 Chronicles 16:8 directly into your home.